Contact us to generate your free Churn Analysis Report →

 Related: 5 SaaS Customer Success Pro Tips

-The NPS is a commonly used metric in CS circles.
-It’s a measurement that basically helps evaluate how satisfied customer are and also helps understand where their loyalty levels stand.
-These scores are determined via surveys, where participants also need to explain their scoring (usually -100 to 100).
-This helps businesses determine where they stand with their customers and deteck underlying issues.
+NPS evaluates how satisfied customers are, and also helps you understand their loyalty levels.
+These scores are determined via surveys, where participants also explain their scoring (usually -100 to 100).
+This helps businesses determine where they stand with their customers and detect underlying issues.

-A common question ased in NPS surveys is “how likely are you to recommend our offering on a scale of 1-10”.
-Customers answering 0-6 are classified as “detractors”, while scored of 9-10 are your “promoters”.
-7-3 raters are considered “passive”.
+A common question asked in NPS surveys is “how likely are you to recommend our offering on a scale of 1-10”.
+Customers answering 0-6 are classified as “detractors”, while scores of 9-10 are your “promoters”.
+7-8 raters are considered “passive”.

-Customer sentiment is a dynamic and fluid notion that involves the actual experience (the opinion), along with an emotion propted judgement (the predilection).
-Accurately tracking customer sentiment help you track trends to create an up-to-date CS strategy.
-It also helps connect the sentiment to the product in real-time and understand what’s triggering the changes.
+Customer sentiment is a dynamic and fluid notion that involves the actual experience (the opinion), along with an emotion prompted judgment (the predilection).
+Accurately tracking customer sentiment helps you track customer trends to create an up-to-date CS strategy.
+It also helps connect their sentiment to the product in real-time and understand what’s triggering the changes.

-But as you can imagine, calculating sentiment is not easy.
-There’s no real formula to calculate this metric and every vendor has it’s own proprietary formula.
-But an accurate customer sentiment score has to be calculated with human signals, product engagement data and unbiased insights from the various communication channels – emails, support tickers, chats, video calls, social media, and more.
+As you can imagine, calculating sentiment is not easy.
+There’s no real formula to calculate this metric and every customer success system has its own proprietary formula.
+An accurate customer sentiment score has to be calculated with human signals, product engagement data and unbiased insights from the various communication channels – emails, support tickets, chats, video calls, social media, and more.

-Establishing and tracking KPIs is great, but they simply cannot tell the whole story due to the dynamic and unpredictable nature of today’s SaaS consumption.
-You really need to understand and break down the relationships, hierarchies, and dependencies in your key account to get real visibility into the risks and opportunities.
+Establishing and tracking KPIs is great, but they simply cannot tell the whole story due to the dynamic and unpredictable nature of modern business.
+You need to understand and break down the relationships, hierarchies, and dependencies in your key accounts to get real visibility into the risks and opportunities.
 Besides that, here are two factors you need to consider while devising your CS strategy.

 The modern Customer Success Manager has to strike the balance between customer satisfaction and elevated business revenue.
 Unfortunately, every customer is different and sticking solely to Customer Success KPIs can turn out to be counterproductive.
 This is why understanding relationships and hierarchies in key accounts is key.